Divex: History

 Whilst Divex publicly traces its roots back to 1790 and the formation of Barry, Henry and Cook (an Aberdeenshire foundry), its modern history begins in 1980 as Gas Services Offshore Ltd.

 In 1981 ex-US Navy diver Don Rodocker established a company called Gas Services Offshore Ltd in Aberdeen.
-Don brought together British inventor, Alex Copson's Helinaut valve with his Gasmizer reclaim system to provide the first practical heliox recovery system.
+Don brought together British inventor Alex Copson's Helinaut valve with his Gasmizer reclaim system to provide the first practical heliox recovery system.
 His technology was proved on the highly successful HMS Edinburgh gold recovery project.

 The industry quickly adopted Gas Services reclaim system technology following the success of the Edinburgh salvage and the company became well established in Westhill, only 50 meters from the site of the current Divex headquarters.

 The company thrived and manufactured many gas reclaim systems throughout the 1980s until the offshore oil and gas industry suffered a major recession in 1987.
-At this point the company was majority-owned by Air Products, it was diversifying and had formed subsidiaries: Hydrovision producing ROV's and Hyox, manufacturing hyperbaric medical chambers.
+At this point, the company was majority-owned by Air Products.
+It was diversifying and had formed subsidiaries: Hydrovision, producing ROVs and Hyox, manufacturing hyperbaric medical chambers.

-Another Aberdeen-based company Mara Engineering, founded by former Divex Joint Managing Director Derek Clarke and providing subsea engineering design solutions, was also suffering from the effects of the 1987 downturn and a merger between the two companies allowed complementary services to be provided and overheads to be shared.
+Another Aberdeen-based company Mara Engineering, founded by former Divex Joint Managing Director Derek Clarke and providing subsea engineering design solutions, was also suffering from the effects of the 1987 downturn.
+A merger between the two companies allowed complementary services to be provided and overheads to be shared.

-In 1990, Gas Services Offshore founder Don Rodocker decided to return to his native US and a management buyout took place led by Derek Clarke who assumed the role of managing director.
+In 1990, Gas Services Offshore founder Don Rodocker decided to return to his native US, and a management buyout took place, led by Derek Clarke, who assumed the role of managing director.

 At this point, the company was trading under the name Pressure Products Group (PPG) and retained the market identities of Mara Engineering, Gas Services Offshore and Hyox Systems.

 In the subsequent years, other Aberdeen-based companies involved in diving and subsea equipment could see the benefits of becoming part of a larger group and a series of mergers and acquisitions followed.